-(d) Interest on SIM Tax during 24 August 2006 to 27 March 2007
+(c) Interest on SIM Tax during 24 August 2006 to 27 March 2007

-National Board of Revenue (NBR) through a General Order dated 9 June 2005 fixed Tariff Value determining SIM Tax (Supplementary Duty and VAT) on SIM Card at BDT 2,172.20.
-Challenging the legality of such imposition of SIM Tax, one subscriber filed a Writ Petition before the Hon'ble High Court Division (HCD) and the Hon'ble HCD on 25 June 2005 by an interim order stayed the operation of the General Order.
-Accordingly, the mobile operators including Grameenphone could not collect SIM Tax from the customers since the collection of SIM Tax was suspended.
-Subsequently, on 24 August 2006 Hon'ble HCD passed judgment declaring the imposition of SIM Tax on SIM Card as illegal.
-Upon a Civil Petition filed by the NBR, the judgment of the Hon'ble HCD was initially stayed by the Hon'ble Appellate Division (AD) on 27 March 2007 and finally on 1 August 2012 the Hon'ble AD reversed the judgment of Hon'ble HCD declaring the imposition of SIM Tax as legal.
-NBR issued a demand notice after the judgment of the Hon'ble AD and BDT 3,480,971,703 was paid by Grameenphone on 12 September 2012 on protest.
+National Board of Revenue (NBR) through a General Order (GO) dated 9 June 2005 fixed Tariff Value determining SIM Tax at BDT 2,172.20 per SIM Card.
+Challenging the legality of such imposition of SIM Tax, one subscriber filed a Writ Petition before the Hon'ble HCD and the Hon'ble HCD on 25 June 2005 by an interim order stayed the operation of the GO.
+Accordingly, the mobile operators including Grameenphone could not collect SIM Tax from the customers since the collection of SIM Tax as suspended.
+Subsequently, on 24 August 2006 Hon'ble HCD declared the imposition of SIM Tax as illegal challenging which NBR filed a Civil Petition before the Hon'ble AD and the court initially stayed the judgment of the Hon'ble HCD on 27 March 2007 and finally on 1 August 2012, reversed the judgment of Hon'ble HCD declaring the imposition of SIM Tax as legal.
+NBR issued a demand notice after the judgment of the Hon'ble AD and BDT 3,480,971,703 was paid by GP on 12 September 2012 on protest.

-On 9 May 2016 Large Tax Payers' Unit (LTU)-VAT issued a show cause notice on Grameenphone for interest amounting BDT 4,525,263,202 for the delay in payment of SIM Tax on sale of SIM during the period August, 2006 to March, 2007 for a period of 65 months, i.e. the period between 1 April 2007 and the day before the date of the payment made by Grameenphone, i.e. 11 September 2012 during which the matter was pending before the Hon'ble AD for disposal.
-Subsequently, NBR issued a demand notice on 22 June 2016 for the same amount which was challenged by Grameenphone through filing an appeal before the Hon'ble Customs, Excise & VAT Appellate Tribunal.
-Even though Grameenphone believes that the claim against Grameenphone is not likely to be legally enforceable, 10% of the disputed amount was deposited at the time of filing such appeal as part of the appeal procedure prescribed by law.
+On 9 May 2016, LTU-VAT issued a show cause notice to Grameenphone for interest amounting BDT 4,525,263,202 for the delay in payment of SIM Tax on sale of SIM during the period from August, 2006 to March, 2007 for a period of 65 months, i.e. the period between 1 April 2007 and the day before the date of the payment made by Grameenphone, i.e. 11 September 2012 during which the matter was pending before the Hon'ble AD for disposal.
+Subsequently, NBR issued a demand notice on 22 June 2016 for the same amount which was challenged by Grameenphone through filing an appeal before the Hon'ble CEVT.
+Even though Grameenphone believes that the claim against Grameenphone is not likely to be legally enforceable, 10% of the disputed amount was deposited for filing the appeal due to statutory requirement.
 Since the claim is not likely to be legally enforceable, any payment related to this claim is likely to be recoverable after the resolution of this issue.
 Grameenphone has considered the deposit as a contingent asset under IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
-The Customs, Excise and VAT Appellate Tribunal upheld the demand of the Commissioner, LTU-VAT and issued its judgment on 11 April 2018.
-Subsequently, Grameenphone filed a VAT Appeal before Hon'ble HCD, challenging the said judgment of the Tribunal on 31 May 2018.
-On 10 July 2018, HCD stayed the judgment of the Tribunal till disposal of the VAT Appeal.
+On 11 April 2018, CEVT dismissed the Appeal challenging which Grameenphone filed a VAT Appeal before the Hon'ble HCD and on 10 July 2018 the court passed an order of stay which is still subsisting.